andrewbossie/vidpredict_model/README.md

 ## Run

 Load video into /video.
-Set a limit value for the amount of images you'd like to extract from the video.

     python vidpredict.py

+Prediction images will be generated in /images/predicted_data

 args: